irontec/elastika/README.md

 ==============================

-Command line utility that extracts the metadata and plain text content of files supported by Apache Tika and send them to the Elastic server.
+Command line utility that extracts the metadata and plain text content of files supported by Apache Tika and send them to the [Elastic](https://www.elastic.co/) server.

 ----------

 Usage
 -------------
 Once downloaded, place the `tika-app.jar` file that it´s placed inside the `libs/` folder on the same folder that contains your `elastika.jar`.
 Now, you're ready to use Elastika.

+Note: this document assumes that the final user does have [Elastic](https://www.elastic.co/) installed and running at least on localhost or in some host that you can specify with the following options.

 Options: